 Inflammation of one or both eyes is called iritis or uveitis.
 The result is usually red, painful, swollen eyes and blurred vision.

-Neurological problems can develop in those who have had AS for a very long time.
-This is called cauda equina syndrome, and is caused by long-term scarring of the nerves at the base of the spine.
-Serious complications can arise, including:
+Neurological problems can develop in people who have had AS for a long time.
+This is due to cauda equina syndrome, caused by boney overgrowth and scarring of the nerves at the base of the spine.

 - sexual problems